discrete-notes/discrete-notes.github.io/_posts/2023-03-23-algorithms-office-hours.md

 permalink: algorithms-office-hours
 ---

-While randomly walking on the web I discovered an initiative of the theory group at MIT, called [Algorithms office hours](https://web.mit.edu/algoh/www/).
+While randomly walking on the web, I discovered an initiative of the theory group at MIT, called [Algorithms office hours](https://web.mit.edu/algoh/www/).
 The idea is to foster communication between algorithms folks and other people at MIT who could be interested in some algorithm expertise.